 #7 Overloading An Existing Structure

-Unless you reinforce the structure, rafters in a building can bow and eventually collapse under considerable weight.
+Unless you reinforce the structure, rafters in a building can bow and eventually collapse under the considerable weight.
 This usually happens when slates are replaced with concrete roofing tiles.
 Loads can also be moved to other parts of the building if part of the structure is underpinned.
 This will worsen the damage.
 The roof can also collapse or spread if the horizontal beams running at eye-level across the attic at right angles to the ridge are removed.
-The final damage will be hastened if the walls, the chimney breasts and other important structural features of the building are removed.
+The final damage will be hastened if the walls, the chimney breasts, and other important structural features of the building are removed.
+This sums up 7 Ways to Ruin a Period Property.
+Let us know what you think in the comments!